rajvanshipradeep15/tracardi-api/docs/installation/dependencies/pulsar.md

 ```

 This docker does not have any storage volume attached to it so when stopped all the data will be lost.

+Please see the Apache Pulsar Documentation for proper installation.